Skip to main content Skip to footer site map

 • Participants must be 18 years old

-Employees will be enrolled automatically but can opt out of participating in the program at any time.
-The board has proposed an initial default contribution amount of 5% of employee compensation per paycheck.
+Participating employees will have a default contribution amount of 5% of their wages per paycheck.
 There is also an annual auto-escalation of 1%, up to a max of 10%.
 Employees will have the ability at any time to change the amount they want to defer through payroll.

 The initial $1,000 contributed will go into an Emergency Savings Account for the employee.